Schiff calls Trump oil probe socialism he attacked Harris for

 GasBuddy analyst Patrick De Haan indicated that concerns over the Strait of Hormuz could slow the pace of the price drop.
 He highlighted that the U.S. Strategic Petroleum Reserve (SPR) is set to hit a 43-year low based on upcoming Department of Energy (DOE) data.
 The reserve stands at approximately 47% of its 714 million barrel total capacity as of late June 2026.
 De Haan noted practical limits on extraction, estimating 150-170 million barrels as unrecoverable "heel" oil, with operational floors cited around 243 million barrels for emergency needs.

-How will the DOJ investigation impact oil company pricing strategies and profit margins in the upcoming quarter?
+How will the DOJ investigation impact oil companies' long-term capital expenditure and production strategies?